 The number system, should be used to describe the fineness of the wool.
 Thus, depending on the use of the suit finer may not always mean better.

 For example; buying a Super 180's wool suit, to use as an everyday office or work suit is not recommended, due to the fineness of the fabric.
 Although more expensive, a Super 180's wool is much more likely to show wear and tear at a quicker rate then a Super 110's, due to its fineness.

 With this is mind; should you require a work suit, that will be worn regularly, a Super 100's, 110's and 120's is more appropriate.
 With the Super 100's being the more durable of the lot.
 However still being wool, it needs care and love.

 If you are in need of an occasional suit, that will only be worn a handful of times a month, then you may like to try a Super 130's or 150's.

 Ironically, the finest wools, may not produce the best garments.
 As the fabric become's finer, so does it's tendency to become wrinkled or creased (like linen), but it also becomes harder to tailor, with the fabric jumping as it is being sewn.

 These different types of wool’s are best described, as luxury cars.
 Super 180's are like Italian sports cars, they may be fast, stunning and expensive, but most of them are not designed to be driven everyday.

-Still confused?
 The bulk of your suit collection, should consist of Super 100's to 120's.
-These are designed to be worn the bulk of the time, and are more durable.
-Relatively more durable, these will make perfect business suits.
+These are designed to be worn in heavier rotation, and as a result are more durable and make a good choice for your business suits.
 With the remainder being Super 130's and above, as the treasure of your suiting collection.
 These only come out on special occasions.
 A great choice for wedding suits.